ClementTariel/greenAI/README.md

 ## known issues

 - For some PyTorch models a reference to the class of the model is needed to build it.
+The class has to be imported because if it is directly implemented in the code making some profiling tests it may crash because of the way PyTorch handles subprocesses.
 - When a profiler stops measuring energy consumption there is a delay before it actually stops, because the delay between two measures always divides the total measuring time (for example if the profiler measures energy consumption every 5s and that the measured function stops after 57s, there will be a 3s delay to reach 60s because 57 is not a multiple of 5).
+If several profilers are used in parallel with the same delay between measures, it also causes each new profiler to make one more measure than the previous one.
 - training is not supported for ONNX models